2015–16 Texas Longhorns women's basketball team

 The 2015–16 Texas Longhorns women's basketball team represented the University of Texas at Austin in the 2015–16 college basketball season.
 It was head coach Karen Aston's fourth season at Texas.
 The Longhorns were members of the Big 12 Conference and played their home games at the Frank Erwin Center.
 They finished the season 31–5, 15–3 in Big 12 play to finish in second place.
 They advanced to the championship game of the Big 12 women's basketball tournament, where they lost to Baylor.
-They received at-large bid of the NCAA women's basketball tournament, where they defeated Alabama State and Missouri in the first and second rounds, UCLA in the sweet sixteen before last year's sweet sixteen rematch to Connecticut in the elite eight.
+They received an at-large bid to the NCAA women's basketball tournament, where they defeated Alabama State and Missouri in the first and second rounds, and UCLA in the sweet sixteen, before last year's sweet sixteen rematch with Connecticut in the elite eight.